 The current pension fund system dates from the 1980s when pensions went from being state-funded to privately-funded, which requires Chilean employees to set aside 10% of their wages.
-While the system is widely regarded as a success, the demographics of the Chilean society have changed and there have been some modifications to the system.
-As of December 31, 2018, the Chilean pension fund management companies (Administradora de Fondos de Pensión, or "AFPs") had U.S.\$6,473 million invested in the Issuer via equity, deposits and fixed income.
-In November 2018, the Chilean government presented a proposal for pension reform to Congress for discussion.
-The proposed bill includes measures to open the pension fund management industry to new actors, lower entrance barriers to the industry, enhance the powers of the Superintendency of Pensions and introduce the FMC as a supervisory entity, among other reforms.
-The current proposal includes a reduction of the reserve requirement for AFPs, which typically consist of assets that the AFPs must maintain in order to cover the loss of value of the pension funds if profitability is less than the minimum amount required, from 1% to 0.5% of the value of each of the managed pension funds.
-Although the bill is currently in its first stage of discussions and widely expected to be approved, the Issuer is unable to predict the final content of the law.
+As of December 31, 2019, the Chilean pension fund management companies (Administradora de Fondos de Pensión, or "AFPs") had U.S.\$7,409 million invested in the Issuer via equity, deposits and fixed income.
+The demographics of Chilean society have changed, resulting in the need to modify this system.
+In January 2020, the Chilean government presented a proposal for pension reform to Congress for discussion.
+These changes include increasing minimum pensions and introducing a social insurance scheme for events such as longevity.
+The amount each worker must set aside is also expected to increase from the current 10% of wages to 16%.
+The additional 6% would be gradually introduced over 12 years and would be a cost of the employer, thus potentially raising personnel expenses.
+The additional 6% would not be managed by the AFPs, but by a new government pension entity.
+Although the bill is currently being discussed and widely expected to be approved, the Issuer is unable to predict the final content of the law.
 The potential adverse effect of the proposed law on the Issuer's financial condition and results of operations cannot yet be ascertained.